Skip to main content

 PGY-1 Curriculum

-• Patient case presentations and topic discussions
+• Participation in patient case presentations and topic discussions.

 • Hospital pharmacy staffing

-• Longitudinal clinics
+• Longitudinal Ambulatory Clinics

 • Pharmacy and Therapeutics Committee

-• Teaching Opportunities
+• Teaching and Precepting Opportunities

-• Teaching certificate (optional) through Shenandoah University
+• Optional teaching certificate through Shenandoah University.

 Each of the following learning experiences have a minimum of one rotation each: